The Best .22LR Pistols

 A knockout for Glock’s first .22 pistol

-Secure in the knowledge that their centerfire handguns are among the best-selling modern pistols in the world, the Glock Model 44 is identical in size and layout to Glock’s G19, while running a pound lighter due to its hybrid polymer/steel slide.
+Secure in the knowledge that their centerfire handguns are among the best-selling modern pistols in the world, the Glock Model 44 is identical in size and layout to Glock’s G19 while running a pound lighter due to its hybrid polymer/steel slide.

 This allows G19 owners to have the side benefit of picking up a G44 for inexpensive training to help keep their skills sharp.
 About the worst detractor on these guns is that they do not come suppressor-ready, and quality aftermarket threaded barrels are sometimes hard to find.
+Every Glock fan with a G19 has a holster that will accommodate the G44.

 Amazingly the G44 is the same size as 9mm Glocks, meaning it'll work in holsters and range practice won't feel like you're handling a kids gun.